Cloud-SPAN/create-aws-instance-1-open-account/_episodes/01-create-your-account.md

 # Outline
 These are the main steps you will follow to open your AWS account:

-1. Go to the AWS sign-up page and enter your email (as username) and password.
+1. Sign-up to AWS with your email (as username) and password.

-2. Select your account type (Business or Personal) and enter your contact information.
+2. Select your account type (**Personal**) and enter your contact information.

 3. Enter Billing Information: your credit card details.

-4. Confirm your identity through a phone call or SMS message.
+4. Confirm your identity to AWS through a phone call or SMS message.

 5. Select support plan (**Basic**) and complete sign-up.

 6. Login to your AWS account.

-## 1. Go to the AWS sign-up page and enter your email and password
+## 1. Sign-up to AWS with your email and password

 Go to the **sign-up** page by clicking on this link [AWS sign-up](https://portal.aws.amazon.com/billing/signup#/start) --- for convenience, right click on the link and, in the menu that pops up, left click on **Open link in new window**; you can switch between this browser window and the sign-up page window to be opened by pressing the keys Alt-Tab simultaneously.